agustinmulet/celu-termux/README.md

 # celu-termux
-Install *Arr programs on your phone using ubuntu-in-termux
+Install *Arr programs on your phone through Termux using proot-distro